Social media is not a media. The key is to listen, engage, and build relationships.

 Why you need social media as a coach

-By maximizing the power of social media, you can grow an engaged audience of ideal clients, boost your professional brand, and differentiate yourself from other coaches in your niche faster than with any other marketing tool.
+By maximizing the power of social media, you would no longer have to blindly wonder how to market your coaching business online, as you’ll grow an engaged audience of ideal clients, boost your professional brand, and differentiate yourself from other coaches in your niche faster than with any other marketing tool.
 Smart use of social media will allow you to:

 - Reach a broader client base.
 Social media feeds not only help people stay up to date with news and events but provide them with access to businesses and their services.